termsurf/mist/readme.md

 This project has some files to get you started in creating your conlang.
 See the text folder.
 Use the [tone script](https://github.com/drumworkteam/tone) to write your language words and sentences phonologically.

 There are already some great guides on the web explaining how to create a conlang.
-What is mmostly missing though are a list of words and a list of sentences, and potentially simple stories, which you could translate into your conlang to bootstrap its development.
-This "seed" project is exactly that, collecting a list of simple words (nouns, verbs, adjectives, adverbs, prepositions, and determiners, in English), simple sentences, and a few simple stories which you could translate into your conlang or fantasy language to help get your mind working and developing your language's rich features.
+What is mostly missing though are lists of words and lists of sentences, and potentially some simple stories, which you could translate into your conlang to bootstrap its development.
+This "seed" project is exactly that, collecting lists of simple words (nouns, verbs, adjectives, adverbs, prepositions, and determiners, in English), simple sentences, and a few simple stories which you could translate into your conlang or fantasy language to help get your mind working and developing your language's rich features.

 _FYI, the word lists are in the process of being developed, and a few more stories and sentences are in the process of being added._